 No longer considered a secondary health issue, stress is now known to cause, contribute to or aggravate diabetes, asthma, insomnia, depression, lower immune response, high cholesterol, heart disease and substance abuse.
-In fact, stress may cause more health problems than any other single contributing factor.^{1, 2}
+In fact, stress is linked to all six leading causes of death.

 Not all stress is bad, of course.
 The normal physiological response to stress - a rush of adrenaline and cortisol - is designed to help people (in fact, all animals) deal with environmental threats.

 It's often called the "fight-or-flight" syndrome.
-The response causes an increased heart rate, pupil dilation, the release of sugars into the bloodstream and other changes that increase alertness and prepare the individual to mentally and physically cope with a dangerous situation.
+The response causes an increased heart rate, pupil dilation, the release of sugars into the bloodstream and other changes that increase alertness and prepare an individual to mentally and physically cope with a dangerous situation.

-But when stress becomes the rule rather then exception, it can have a negative impact on health.
+But when stress becomes the rule rather than the exception, it can have a negative impact on health.